OksAvch/designPatternsLab/README.md

 - **Facade Pattern**
   - Located at: `org.homework.facade`
   - The `Facade` pattern provides a simplified interface to a library, a framework, or any other complex set of classes.
-  - When: when you need to have a limited but straightforward interface to a complex subsystem.
+  - When: you need to have a limited but straightforward interface to a complex subsystem.